hitokiri-mata/katacoda-courses/kubernetes-fundamentals/springboot-to-k8s/step3-create-app.md

-The Spring Boot frameworks offers an "initializr".
-The process create a skeletal framework for holding folders and source code for opinionated build tools such as Maven and Gradle.
-This process can be invoked from a variety of interfaces such as [a command line tool](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#cli-init) or a [web form](https://start.spring.io/).
+The Spring Boot frameworks offers an _initializr_.
+The process create a skeletal framework for organizing folders and source code for opinionated build tools such as Maven and Gradle.
+The _initializr_ can be invoked from a variety of interfaces such as [a command line tool](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#cli-init) or a [web form](https://start.spring.io/).
 The following interface only requires the standard `curl` utility.
 Passed to the curl command are a variety of parameters to help us create the desired archetype for our application.

 `curl -s https://start.spring.io/starter.tgz \
 -d dependencies=web,actuator \